python4me/python4me.github.io/_posts/lecture-notes/2020-12-19-lecture-three.md

 | `1`   | `3`   | `[2, 3, 4]`      |
 | `2`   | `4`   | `[2, 3, 4]`      |

 So while the numbers shift, the indices stay the same, and this causes a mismatch between elements.
 How can we prevent this?
-We'll use ==list comprehension==.
+We'll use **list comprehension**.

 List comprehension offers a shorter syntax when we want to play with lists.
 For example to achieve what we tried with `removeDups(l1, l2)` we can just do: